Call4Cloud | MMP-C | Autopilot | Device Preparation

 And I guess the most important, choosing between Azure Ad Join (AADJ) or HAADJ is like choosing a philosophy on how you design your IT.
 Once you have chosen HAADJ it could be very difficult to change this strategy over time and move back to AADJ.
 So think before you act!

-After we were talking for some time, we knew in which phase of transforming into the modern workplace, the company was.
-It was obvious it would take some time to move all the data to Onedrive/Sharepoint/Teams.
-When moving to MS365 cloud only you will need to follow this simple rule.
+After we talked for some time, we knew the company was in the phase of transforming into the modern workplace.
+It was obvious it would take some time to move all the data to OneDrive/Sharepoint/Teams.
+When moving to MS365 cloud only, you will need to follow this simple rule.

 *source: Migration paths to Microsoft 365: Devices before data?? – ITProMentor

-Luckily the customer already decided to implement Azure Ad Connect to sync their identities to Microsoft 365.
-After your identities are synced to Microsoft 365 you will need to migrate your devices.
+Luckily the customer already decided to implement Azure Ad Connect/ Cloud Sync to sync their identities to Microsoft 365.
+After syncing your identities to Microsoft 365, you must migrate your devices.
 (DBF –> Devices Before Files)

-As said before, there are some disadvantages when you choose to implement HAADJ.
+As mentioned before, there are some disadvantages to implementing HAADJ.
 For this case, we advised the customer to skip the hybrid part, why you might ask?
 Let me tell you why.

 2. Why do you want to go Hybrid?